Ekkehard-Schulze/precision-temperature-logger/README.md

 &emsp;&emsp;This firmware is more complicated and requires selecting sensors by uncommenting '#define' statements <br />&emsp;&emsp;in the C source code.
-The selected sensors are auto-detected and sensor types can be mixed, however due\
+The selected sensors are then auto-detected and sensor types can be mixed, however due\
-&emsp;&emsp;to memory limitations only subset of options can be implemented together.
+&emsp;&emsp;to memory limitations only subsets of options can be implemented together.

 12. You may like to try the newer and software compatible sensor type TMP119.
 TMP119 has a higher accuracy (±0.03&nbsp;°C (typical) from 0&nbsp;°C to 45&nbsp;°C